torvalds/linux/Documentation/networking/can.rst

 To reduce the interrupt load on deep embedded systems some CAN controllers support the filtering of CAN IDs or ranges of CAN IDs.
-These hardware filter capabilities vary from controller to controller and have to be identified as not feasible in a multi-user networking approach.
+These hardware filter capabilities vary from controller to controller and have to be identified as yest feasible in a multi-user networking approach.
 The use of the very controller specific hardware filters could make sense in a very dedicated use-case, as a filter on driver level would affect all users in the multi-user